Injured While Riding a Pace Bus?

 The City of Chicago is not the only area serviced by public buses.
 In fact, if you live in or work in the suburban areas surrounding Chicago, odds are that you are familiar with the Pace Suburban Bus Service, commonly referred to as Pace.

-And yet others utilize Pace’s vanpool incentive program, a means to allow coworkers or associates to commute with one another while saving time and money.
+And yet others utilize Pace’s vanpool incentive program.
+This allows coworkers or associates to commute with one another while saving time and money.

 When you consider that Pace offers fixed route service, dial-a-ride options, and vanpools, it may seem like the needs of anyone interested in public transit should be covered.

-But the availability of transit is not the only issue related to Pace bus services as safety remains a common concern over those who ride with Pace.
+But the availability of transit is not the only issue related to Pace bus services.
+Safety remains a common concern over those who ride with Pace.
 From boarding a vehicle to disembarking, countless issues can arise that can lead to an unsafe environment for bus passengers and bus operators alike.

 In the most significant instances, a bus accident or other collision may cause injury to those on board.
 If you or a family member is suffering from injuries from a Pace bus accident, then learn what the Chicago Pace Bus Accident Lawyers at Abels & Annes, P.C. can do for you.

 Is it the Driver’s Responsibility to Prevent Pace Bus Accidents?